emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ✔️
-1. Has built in watch parties. ✔️
+1. Has watch parties, but its just screen sharing plugin that doesn't work well, and has no chat. 🟡

 Community Favorites: 🌟

 ***
-## SpenFlix
+## FlickyStream
-### Score: 19/20
+### Score: 18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Auto-switches through all its (non-embed, first player) sources if they fail. ✔️
+1. Auto-switches through all its (non-embed, second player) sources if they fail. ✔️
-1. Site does have episode auto-next across all servers (non-embed, first player). ✔️
+1. Site does have episode auto-next across all servers (non-embed, second player). ✔️
-1. Sites UI is nice, feels very modern. ✔️
+1. Sites UI is good, feels modern and unique. ✔️
 1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. 🟡
+1. Gives recommendations on movie pages + has AI recommendation bot. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
+1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
 1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player (first player). ✔️
+1. Site does have a custom player (second player). ✔️
-1. Has built in watch parties. ✔️
+1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

+Community Favorites: 🌟🌟🌟

 ***
-## Flixer
-### Score: 19/20
-1. Has movies, TV, anime, 1080p, and subtitles, but no adjustable quality. 🟡
-1. Auto-switches through all its sources if they fail. ✔️
-1. Site does have episode auto-next across all servers. ✔️
-1. Very nice UI, search works well, lots of user settings. ✔️
-1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Gives recommendations based on what a user watches or lists. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️
-1. Has built in watch parties. ✔️

-***
 ## VeloraTV
-### Score:  19/20
+### Score:  18/20
 1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
 1. Auto-switches through all its sources if they fail. ✔️
 1. Site does have episode auto-next across all servers. ✔️